 Near Ashland in Hanover County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Hanover Veterans Memorial (approx. 1.9 miles away); Janie Porter Barrett (approx. 2.7 miles away); Cornwallis’s Route (approx. 3.7 miles away); John Henry Smyth (approx. 3.7 miles away); Rutland (approx. 3.9 miles away); The Colonial River Road (approx. 3.9 miles away); Jackson's March to Mechanicsville (approx. 4 miles away); Hanover Tavern (approx. 4.1 miles away).
+Hanover Veterans Memorial (approx. 1.9 miles away); Janie Porter Barrett Cornwallis’s Route (approx. 3.7 miles away); John Henry Smyth (approx. 3.7 miles away); Rutland (approx. 3.9 miles away); The Colonial River Road (approx. 3.9 miles away); Jackson's March to Mechanicsville (approx. 4 miles away); Hanover Tavern (approx. 4.1 miles away).

 Credits.
 This page was last revised on September 12, 2016.
 This page originally submitted on February 15, 2009, by Bernard Fisher of Mechanicsville, Virginia.
 This page has been viewed 1,612 times since then and 61 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 15, 2009, by Bernard Fisher of Mechanicsville, Virginia.
 6. submitted on September 27, 2010, by Bernard Fisher of Mechanicsville, Virginia. • Craig Swain was the editor who published this page.